johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL2.6 Aircraft Systems.md

 	3. Ignition
 		1. [[Magneto]]s
 		2. Spark Plugs
+			1. Risk of carbon buildup
+			2. How to 'burn off' in a failed magneto check
 		3. Ignition Switch
 	4. Starter^[Often colocated with the ignition, but a different system]
 	5. Induction